 - Citizen Police Academy

 - Mesa Public Schools: preschool, grade school and high schools

 - Neighborhoods: meetings and Neighborhood Watch groups

 - Preserve open and productive dialogs between community groups and the Department.

 - Develop contact and relations with other city departments to increase awareness within the City of Mesa.

 - Attend meetings and important functions in the community.

 - Provide training to insure that all team members are kept current on changes, trends and diversity awareness.

-Commander Sharon Burlingame (LGBT Liaison)
+Assistant Chief Sharon Burlingame (LGBTQ Liaison)